🔒 Captcha.eu CSP Integration

 style-src Widget styling and animations

-worker-src Background challenge processing
+worker-src blob: Background challenge processing (blob required for Firefox)

 connect-src API calls for validation